-In some situations, it may be necessary to provide a security barrier at the counter.
+In some situations it may be necessary to provide a security barrier at the counter.
 This may be in high quality plastics or one of a variety of security glass.
 These include laminated glass, toughened glass, laminated and toughened glass and glass with a special security film.
 In such situations, the barrier will include a vertical or horizontal slot that is sufficient to allow the passage of sound and small objects.
-A slot of 125mm is recommended.
+A slot of 125 mm is recommended.
 If a glazed security barrier is provided at a counter used for public interaction, then an intercom system shall be provided to amplify the sound for the hearing impaired.

 At Staff Stations such as Pharmacy Dispensing Counters, it may be necessary to pass larger objects from one side to the other.
-In such situations, a two-way drawer or cupboard may be used.
+In such situations a two-way drawer or cupboard may be used.
 These should be lockable.

 If the Staff Station or counter is the only barrier between a department and outside areas, it may be necessary to provide after-hours security.
 If a full height barrier such as security glazing has been provided as described, this may be sufficient.
 Alternatively, a lockable security grille or similar device should be provided.
 The grill or similar device should be operable by the staff from the normal standing height.
-If glazing or full height barriers are installed, consideration should be given to the provision of a hearing aid loop, microphones and speakers for communication.